pearcej/cpp4python/_sources/Java4Python/definingclasses.rst

 ========================

 You have already seen how to define classes in C++.
 In this section we will look at how we define classes to create our own data types.
-Lets start by creating a fraction class to extend the set of numeric data types provided by our language.
+Let's start by creating a fraction class to extend the set of numeric data types provided by our language.
 The requirements for this new data type are as follows: